GSuite - Find out more

 We need to be pragmatic.
 The goal is reducing the storage we consume dramatically.
 There will be files that cannot move for overarching important business reasons, but that doesn't mean that all files in a folder could not be moved.
-We will be providing guidance during 2022.

 I have a personal Google Drive.
 Will this be affected as well?